fishac/CLIChess/README.md

 #### The Pieces

+##### Letter-based display (default)

 Pieces are represented by the first letter of their name, with pawns being lowercase and the other pieces being capitalized.
 The pieces have a prefix `w` or `b` depending on their color, white or black.

 For example, a black pawn is `bp` and a white rook is `wR`.

+##### Unicode character-based display (optional)

+Pieces are represented with unicode characters, &#9812;, &#9819;, etc.
+Note that the display assumes a dark theme console, and flips the piece colors to compensate.
+If the console is light themed, the board will seem flipped.